-Now, I met Keith a few months ago while we were both involved in filming a video documentary for Money Map Press.
-And that’s out and available now.
+I met Keith a few months ago while we were both involved in filming a video documentary for Money Map Press that’s out and available now.
 Keith’s specialty is in the science of complexity and in non-linear trends in the financial markets.
-And his analysis helps individuals and policymakers predict future events and prepare for them.
+His analysis helps individuals and policymakers predict future events and prepare for them.
 So we’re going to talk about some of that today.

 Keith Fitz-Gerald: It's an honor to be here, and I really appreciate it.
 It's great to be here.

 Chris Martenson: Oh, thank you.
 I’m sure my intro was too brief, so for those listeners who aren’t familiar with you, can you help fill us all in a little more about yourself, your background, and your current areas of interest or focus?

 Keith Fitz-Gerald: Oh, my goodness.
 I’ll tell you, your introduction was very kind, and I appreciate it very much.
 I actually began my career, more years ago than I can care to remember, at the consulting firm at Wilshire Associates.
 And as one of the world’s largest preeminent pension fund and financial firms, I learned what works on Wall Street, but more importantly what doesn’t work.
 Since then, I have pursued interests in global markets and have spent literally my entire career in the major financial centers of the world working with clients around the world.
 I’ve been very, very blessed to have enjoyed the path that I have.